Kalaam-Programming-Language/Kalaam/README.md

 - Feel free to play with frontend or backend.
 Creative ideas are most welcome.
 - Use Kalaam Discord sever to connect with fellow contributors.

+## NOTE: MAKE SURE TO CREATE A PULL REQUEST ON 'dev-Kalaam-nextVersion' and NOT DIRECTLY ON THE MASTER BRANCH.

 ## Future plans

 - Right now, Kalaam is in it's early stage.
 Many programming languages took decades of team work to reach their God level.
 We go step by step.